mei-pan/Antarctic-Penguin-Species-Cluster-Analysis/README.md

 #### Tag:
 &nbsp; Unsupervised Machine Learning, Cluster Analysis
 ### Background
-A quick and straightforward project that using unsupervised learning techniques on dataset regarding Antarctic Penguin Sepecies.
+A quick and straightforward project focuses on unsupervised learning techniques on dataset regarding Antarctic Penguin Sepecies clustering.
 Through this project to uncover patterns, clusters, and relationship that exist within the dataset.
 The measurements about penguins' physical features are recored; however, species names are not.
 The number of penguins in this geological region is known. the task is use unsupervised learning (cluster analysis) to identify groups in this dataset.